Knowledge base

 - Click the button to add the valid email address to the table below.

-- Delete, if necessary, an address added to the table by clicking on the trash can icon.
+- Delete, if necessary, an address added to the table by clicking on the trash icon.

 - Click the Create button:

-3. Confirm the addition as a redirection recipient
+3. Confirm the addition as a redirect recipient

-The receiving addresses entered in the table automatically receive an email requesting confirmation of the addition.
+The receiving addresses entered in the table automatically receive an email requesting confirmation of addition.

-As long as the addition is not confirmed by at least 1 user mentioned, the entire redirection will not work!
+As long as the addition is not confirmed by at least 1 mentioned user, the entire redirection will not work!
 As soon as 1 user has confirmed their addition, the redirection works (to the one or those who have confirmed the addition).

 - The user must click on the link in the email to validate the addition.